|Dance for Parkinson's

-All Davis classes take place at the Pamela Trokanski Dance Workshop, and we
+All Davis classes take place at the Pamela Trokanski Dance Workshop, and we have

-charge, but registration is mandatory, as class size is limited.
-The Davis 2013

-Sessions will run on a
+registration is mandatory, as class size is limited.
+The Davis 2014 Sessions will run on a

 slightly different schedule from the Sacramento classes.

 Winter classes begin Tuesday, January 14 and run until Tuesday, March 18.